Soft-CAM: Making black box models self-explainable for medical image analysis: Method

-Traditional CNN architectures employ a GAP layer to reduce the feature map to $1 \times D$, followed by a classification module consisting of one or more linear fully connected layers (FCLs) to generate the final prediction.
-Post-hoc methods are then typically used to explain the model's decision.
+In contrast, traditional CNN are black-boxes: a global average pooling layer reduces $\mathbf{Z}$ to a vector of size $1 \times D$, which is then fed into one or more linear fully connected layers (FCL) to generate the final prediction.
+Post-hoc methods are required to explain decisions.